charmy-dev/charmy/README.md

 ### For anyone outside China

 Unfortunately, currently there is no other discussion group chat available on any other platforms that you may be easier to access.
-We will create one when we publish our first usable version, because there is no reason to do so before that since users cannot provide any feedback without a working version. **However,** the good news is, it is possible for international users to own a QQ account, you may sign up for QQ if you'd wish, and I'm sure that you will be welcomed by all China Mainland netizens!
+We will create one when we publish our first usable version, because there is no reason to do so before that since users cannot provide any feedback without a working version.

-**Another good new is:** I (totowang-hhh / rgzz666) can communicate in English (and that's why I was the one who wrote this README), so feel free to reach me via any method possible.
-For instance, simply email me (tt1224@hotmail.com) for further discussion.
+**However,** the good news is, totowang-hhh (aka. rgzz666, one of the devs) can communicate well in English (and that's why he was the one who wrote this README), so feel free to reach him via any possible method.
+For instance, simply [email me](mailto:tt1224@hotmail.com) for further discussion.

-thx, now I'm getting annoyed with 26-key touchscreen keyboards 😅
+~~thx, now I'm getting annoyed with 26-key touchscreen keyboards 😅~~

 ## The Genesis Backend